-Supported Employment programs take everything our residents learn throughout their other programs and help prepare them to enter the workforce.
-We work with local businesses to create community jobs while providing them spaces to learn job skills and work with our professional vocational rehabilitation specialists to hone their interpersonal and tactile skills.
+Supported Employment programs take everything the people we support have learned through their other programs that helped prepare them to enter the workforce.
+We work with local businesses to create community employment while providing them spaces to learn job skills and work with our professional vocational rehabilitation specialists to hone their interpersonal and tactile skills.

 The Impact on The Families of People With I/DD

-The sum of their intellectual and physical challenges can often make it difficult for people with I/DD to struggle in establishing self-direction, live on their own, and achieve any level of economic independence.
-Often, when families don’t understand their options or solutions that might be available, either a family member themselves will take on the role of caregiver, or the family will hire a third-party service to provide care and services.
+The sum of their intellectual and physical challenges can often make it difficult for people with I/DD to establish self-direction, live on their own, and achieve any level of economic independence.
+Often, when families don’t understand their options or solutions that are available, either a family member themselves will take on the role of caregiver, or the family will hire a third-party service to provide care and support.
 In some situations, this can be a viable long-term option, but what many families might not know is that there are alternatives.

-That’s where Hands of Heartland and managed support facilities like those we operate across Nebraska come into play.
+That’s where Hands of Heartland and community providers like us operating across Nebraska come into play.

 What to Expect from Hands of Heartland

-Our staff of experienced professionals is licensed to provide the best possible support and opportunity for the I/DD communities in which we operate.
-You can be assured that people with I/DD who come under our care will receive managed care targeted at helping them learn the life and professional skills they need to integrate into their community, over time providing them with a quality of life and a sense of accomplishment few other managed care providers can provide.
-To learn more about our developmental disability services and about our community events and programs, reach out to our team of care providers who can guide you to the resources you need.
+Our team of experienced professionals is trained to provide the best possible support and opportunity for the I/DD communities in which we operate.
+You can be assured that people with I/DD who receive our services will have the assistance they require to learn the life and professional skills they need to integrate into their community.
+Over time, these supports provide them with a quality of life and a sense of accomplishment few other providers can match.
+To learn more about our developmental disability services and about our community events and programs, reach out to our team who can guide you to the resources you need.